Wondering what aquaponics fish to rear?

 Hopefully you’ve been convinced of the benefits of aquaponics – organic vegetables and fresh fish straight from your backyard onto your plates.
 All these with lower costs and less maintenance compared to traditional hydroponics and aquaculture.
 No more expensive nutrient solution for the plants and no need for expensive filtering equipment to clean the waters for the fish.

-With the higher productivity, you might even have excess vegetables and aquaponics fish for sale allowing you to make some profit.
+With the higher productivity, you might even have excess fresh organic vegetables and aquaponics fish for sale allowing you to make some profit.

 More importantly, you can be rest assured that the fish that you are eating is free of toxic chemicals unlike the fish caught from the increasing polluted sea.